Independent Travel vs. Organized Travel

 Introductions to Regions

 One reason many people do choose an organized tour is that it’s a great way to get an introduction to a country or a region.
-With some tours hitting the hot spots on many people’s bucket lists, often with preferential access (ie. no line), you can see the sites without the stress.
-Other tours purposely avoid the major sites and take you to places you might not have found otherwise.
+With some tours hitting the hot spots on many people’s must-see lists, often with preferential access (ie. no line), you can see the sites without the stress.
+Other tours purposely avoid the major sites and take you to places you might not have found on your own.
 Both of these types of tours can provide you with an opportunity to identify where you might want to spend more time, perhaps as an independent traveller.
 Here are some of the best highlight tours of Europe as an example.

 Other things to consider